 Foremost, your sunflower seedsman should have the necessary technical information to plant sunflowers at a targeted seed drop.
-We also have an old planter guide put out by Cargill that may have some useful information.
 In a nutshell, here is the planter equipment information for oilseed sunflower that a seedsman will probably hand you.
 For air/vacuum planters, medium corn plates work well for the large Size 2 oilseed, and OK with Size 3.
 Small corn plates help with plantability of the small Size 4 and perhaps Size 3.